AlayVora/Friend-Recommendation-System/README.md

 # Friend-Recommendation-System

-###Q1 - Write a MapReduce program in Hadoop that implements a simple “People You Might Know" social network friendship recommendation algorithm.
+###Q1 - Write a MapReduce program in Hadoop that implements a simple "People You Might Know" social network friendship recommendation algorithm.
 The key idea is that if two people have a lot of mutual friends, then the system should recommend that they connect with each other.

-Input: Input files
+###Input: Input files
 1. soc-LiveJournal1Adj.txt located in /socNetData/networkdata in hdfs on cs6360 cluster
---- The input contains the adjacency list and has multiple lines in the following format:
++ The input contains the adjacency list and has multiple lines in the following format:
---- (User)(TAB)(Friends)
++ (User)(TAB)(Friends)
 2. userdata.txt located in /socNetData/userdata in hdfs on cs6360 cluster.
 The userdata.txt contains dummy data which consist of

 + column1 : userid